Dwayne Johnson: Commercial success (2011–2020)

-Johnson starred as the title character in Hercules (2014) and reprised his role as Luke Hobbs in Furious 7 (2015).
-He hosted another reality series for TNT in 2014, entitled Wake Up Call, which saw him "lending a helping hand to everyday people who were facing enormous challenges in their lives" alongside guest experts such as Rocco DiSpirito, Jillian Michaels, and Josh Shipp.
-In 2016, Johnson co-starred with Kevin Hart in the action-comedy Central Intelligence and had a lead voice role in the Disney animated film Moana, in which he voiced the Polynesian demigod Maui.
+Johnson starred as the title character in Hercules in 2014 and hosted another reality series for TNT that same year, entitled Wake Up Call, which saw him "lending a helping hand to everyday people who were facing enormous challenges in their lives" alongside guest experts such as Rocco DiSpirito, Jillian Michaels, and Josh Shipp.
+In 2015, Johnson reprised his role as Luke Hobbs in Furious 7 and starred in the disaster film San Andreas.
+In 2016, he co-starred with Kevin Hart in the action-comedy Central Intelligence and had a lead voice role in the Disney animated film Moana, in which he voiced Maui.
 He reprised his role as Luke Hobbs in The Fate of the Furious, which was released in 2017.
 Johnson starred in two other blockbuster movies that year, Baywatch and Jumanji: Welcome to the Jungle as Mitchell "Mitch" Buchannon and Dr. Smolder Bravestone, respectively.
-In 2018, he starred in the action films Rampage and Skyscraper.
+In 2018, he starred in two solo box office hits Rampage and Skyscraper.

-Johnson's role within The Fast and the Furious franchise continued with Hobbs & Shaw, co-starring Johnson and Jason Statham.
+Johnson's role within the Fast & Furious franchise continued with Fast & Furious Presents: Hobbs & Shaw, starring alongside co-star Jason Statham.
 David Leitch directed the project from a script co-written by franchise-writer Chris Morgan and Drew Pearce.
 The film began principal photography in September 2018, and was released on July 26, 2019.
-Though initially believed to be a part of F9, Johnson did not appear in the film; instead, he opted to begin development on a sequel to Hobbs & Shaw.
 Johnson reprised his role as Bravestone, in Jumanji: The Next Level.
-With the critical and financial success of Welcome to the Jungle, production of the movie began in early 2019, and was released on December 13, 2019.
+With the critical and financial success of Welcome to the Jungle, production of the movie began in early 2019, and it was released on December 13, 2019.

+Johnson's films grossed $10.6 billion in the 2010s, making him the decade's sixth-highest-grossing actor and the highest-grossing actor outside the Marvel Cinematic Universe.

+Career fluctuations (2021–2024)

-In 2021, Johnson co-starred with Emily Blunt in The Walt Disney Company's Jungle Cruise, as Frank Wolff and Lily Houghton, respectively.
-Cast in the role in August 2015, the film was based on the theme-park ride of the same name.
-Jaume Collet-Serra served as director, with a script by Michael Green from a previous one co-written by J. D. Payne and Patrick McKay.
+In 2021, after a year long hiatus, Johnson co-starred with Emily Blunt in Disney's Jungle Cruise as Frank Wolff.
+The film is based on the theme-park ride of the same name.
+Jaume Collet-Serra directed, with a script by Michael Green from a previous one by J. D. Payne and Patrick McKay.
 In addition to his work on the film, Johnson assisted with re-designing the titular ride for all Disney theme parks.
 Jungle Cruise was released on July 30, 2021.
+On March 16, 2021, he appeared for the first time as the video game character, The Foundation, in Fortnite Battle Royale.
+Johnson was initially uncredited in his role, yet hinted at his involvement through a series of Instagram posts.
+His involvement was finally confirmed during the Chapter 2 End Event on December 4, 2021, with The Foundation removing his helmet to reveal that he shared Johnson's voice and likeness.
 Also in 2021, Johnson starred in Netflix's film Red Notice, written and directed by Rawson Marshall Thurber.
-It is the third time that the two collaborated, following Central Intelligence and Skyscraper.
-The film, co-starring Gal Gadot and Ryan Reynolds, began production in the fall of 2019.
+It is the third time that the two collaborated, after Central Intelligence and Skyscraper.
+It co-stars Gal Gadot and Ryan Reynolds.
+It is the most watched film on Netflix of all time.

-Johnson is noted for his busy schedule and developing multiple projects at once.
-A sequel to the box-office hit San Andreas was announced to be in the pre-production stage with the director of the first film, Brad Peyton, returning as director along with the main cast (marking the fourth collaboration between the two following Journey 2, San Andreas, and Rampage).